-Intestinal US is often suggested as the first imaging tool in patients with acute abdomen [88].
-Systematic reviews and meta-analyses have shown that US is highly accurate in detecting acute appendicitis, although not as high as CT [174, 175].
+Intestinal US is often suggested as the first imaging tool in patients with acute abdomen [79].
+Systematic reviews and meta-analyses have shown that US is highly accurate in detecting acute appendicitis, although not as high as CT [144, 145].
 However, as their positive predictive value is quite similar, US can be used as the first imaging tool in a conditioned US-CT strategy where patients with US positive for appendicitis, are sent directly to surgery, avoiding CT, while those with inconclusive or negative sonographic results are submitted to CT.
-This strategy has been proven to be as effective as immediate CT for all patients, and although potentially burdened by more false positive results, it halves the number of CTs needed, without any impact on length of hospital stay, saving radiation exposures and costs [176 - 178].

-The diagnosis of acute colonic diverticulitis can be made in patients only by clinical evaluation [179].
+The diagnosis of acute colonic diverticulitis can be made in patients only by clinical evaluation [146].
 However, additional imaging is usually required to establish the diagnosis and assess complications.
-Systematic reviews and meta-analyses have shown that US and CT have high and comparable accuracy in diagnosing acute diverticulitis [88, 180].
-Despite the advantage of CT due to higher specificity, panoramic view and the ability to identify alternative diagnoses, a conditional strategy with CT performed after an inconclusive or negative US, is the preferable approach, endorsed also by national guidelines [179, 181].
+Systematic reviews and meta-analyses have shown that US and CT have high and comparable accuracy in diagnosing acute diverticulitis [79, 147].
+Despite the advantage of CT due to higher specificity, panoramic view and the ability to identify alternative diagnoses, a conditional strategy with CT performed after an inconclusive or negative US, is the preferable approach, endorsed also by national guidelines [146, 148].

 Intestinal US accurately detects ileus, showing as dilated (>3 cm) and fluid-filled small bowel loops.
 Real-time US evaluation enables also to assess the nature of ileus, if mechanic or dynamic, and may suggest the causes and severity.
-In particular, the reported sensitivities and specificities of US in detecting ileus is high in most prospective studies published so far both in consecutive series of patients and in selected population of Crohn's disease patients [182 - 184].
+In particular, the reported sensitivities and specificities of US in detecting ileus is high in most prospective studies published so far both in consecutive series of patients and in selected population of Crohn's disease patients [149 - 151].

 Besides acute conditions, one of the most common uses of intestinal US is the detection and follow-up of inflammatory bowel diseases, in particular Crohn's disease along with disease complications such as strictures, fistulas, abscesses and extra-intestinal complications.
 Several systematic reviews and meta-analyses have shown that US is able to detect signs of Crohn's disease and, like CT and MRI, has a high and comparable diagnostic accuracy at the initial presentation of terminal ileal CD, as well as in monitoring the disease by assessing its activity and abdominal complications [1, 2].
-US has proven to be of value in the follow up of IBD patients irrespective of symptoms [185].
+US has proven to be of value in the follow up of IBD patients irrespective of symptoms[152].

-Finally, when used as preliminary imaging investigation in patients with abdominal symptoms, such as abdominal pain or changes in bowel habits, US can identify abnormal intestinal findings or lesions that suggest intestinal diseases which may not primarily have been suspected [186] In particular, US can detect signs suggesting malabsorption and celiac disease such as enlarged mesenteric lymph nodes, dilated small bowel loops with increased fluid content, and increased peristalsis with high sensitivity.
-The overall accuracy and the place of US in the diagnostic algorithm of celiac disease may vary upon the probability of the disease in the considered population [169, 187].
-The detection of these signs in patients with abdominal complaints and changes in bowel habit can adequately drive further investigations.
+Finally, when used as preliminary imaging investigation in patients with abdominal symptoms, such as abdominal pain or changes in bowel habits, US can identify abnormal intestinal findings or lesions that suggest intestinal diseases which may not primarily have been suspected [153] The detection of these signs in patients with abdominal complaints and changes in bowel habit can adequately drive further investigations.

-Finally, intestinal US can detect masses and neoplastic lesions of the gastrointestinal tract, in particular when in advanced stage [188].
+Moreover, intestinal US can detect masses and neoplastic lesions of the gastrointestinal tract, in particular when in advanced stage [154].
 In contrast, the role of US in detecting or suggesting gastrointestinal functional disorders is not established and needs further investigation.